Skip to main content

 Review labor crew timing — your harvest window may need to shift.
 Coordinate with your labor provider to adjust arrival dates.

-Overlap Pressure: Supply overlap trending at historical average.
-Peak projected weeks 17–35 (Apr–Sep).
+Overlap Pressure: Supply overlap trending 6% below historical average.
+Peak projected weeks 17–34 (Apr–Aug).

-Import Context: Active import supply: Peru 32% of US fresh, Mexico 15% of US fresh, Chile 8% of US fresh.
+Import Context: Active import supply: Mexico 15% of US fresh (peak).

 Peru/Mexico volume may suppress prices during your harvest window.
 Quantify break-even before committing full crew.